nlacslab/kaznlp/README.md

 where given a word and its context the first step is to find all possible morphological representations (analyses) of that word and the second is to chose the analysis most appropriate in the given context.
-This is usially achieved by a successive application of such tools as morphological analyzers and morphological disambiguators or taggers.
+This is usually achieved by a successive application of such tools as morphological analyzers and morphological disambiguators or taggers.